mjl62/IS219_Final_UserManagement/readme.md

+# IS 219 Final Project Spring 2024 - Matthew LiDonni

+# Everything below this point is the rubric/instructions given

-# The User Management System Final Project: Your Epic Coding Adventure Awaits! 🎉✨🔥
+## The User Management System Final Project: Your Epic Coding Adventure Awaits! 🎉✨🔥

 ## Introduction: Buckle Up for the Ride of a Lifetime 🚀🎬